 Performance Measurements and Monitoring: Describe all measures the State will use to monitor progress toward the annual goals.
 Further, describe how the State measures qualitative components of its carrier investigation program, as well as outputs.

 MSP-CVED will report the number and type of investigations completed and progress toward the goal each quarter.
-MSP-CVED will report our activity using FMCSA activity dashboard.
-Discrepancies have been noted in these reports, specifically between FMCSA Activity Dashboard and MCMIS, we will monitor this going forward to ensure accuracy.

 Part 2 Section 5 - Traffic Enforcement